Python basics#

 list slicing#

 We can get a subset of a list, containing just some of the elements, using a notation known as slicing.
 Slicing uses an index of the form start:stop:step.
-The meaning of the three componenets is as follows:
+The meaning of the three components is as follows:

 • start—where to start, default is 0